n1shamin/International-Labor-Organization-Data/README.md

 # International-Labor-Organization-Data
 https://pardeewiki.du.edu/index.php?title=ILOstat

-# ILO Country = country list
+# ILO Country
+This is the country list for ILO.

+# ILOtables.pynb
-# ILOtables.pynb = script that transforms data and imports it in a db file
+This is the script that transforms data and imports it in a db file.